Compulsory Acquisition

 - a Certified Fair and Reasonable Amount (rule 57(1)(a)); or

-- These challenge rights can be exercised only where, within 10 working days of the acquisition notice being sent, written objections are received by the dominant owner from outstanding security holders holding the lesser of:
+- These challenge rights can be exercised only where, within 10 working days of the acquisition notice being sent, written objections are received by the dominant owner from outstanding security holders holding (in aggregate) the lesser of:

 - 2% or more of the equity securities in the relevant class; or